gusc/NBTExplorer-2.0/README.md

 # NBTExplorer 2.0

 NBTExplorer 2.0 is an open-source NBT editor for all common sources of NBT data.
-It's mainly intended for editing [Minecraft](https://www.minecraft.net) game data.

 ## Supported Formats